CJME-AM, News Talk 980, Regina

 On April 1, CJME was denied a change of frequency to 760 kHz.
 Adjacent 750 kHz was awarded to CJWW Saskatoon instead.
 The applications were technically mutually exclusive and both could not be granted.
 CJME admitted its 1300 kHz signal was adequate enough to serve Regina, but it could not provide a reliable enough signal beyond a 50-mile radius of the city during the day, particularly to the southeastern part of the Province.
 The problem was more severe at night.

-Rob Alexander is program director and Harry Decker moved over to the post of morning man.
+Rob Alexander was program director and Harry Decker moved over to the post of morning man.

 Harry Dekker, Jr. celebrated his 10th anniversary with CJME.
-His dad (Harry, Sr.) was in to his 47th year as morning man (he's also general manager) at CJNB North Battleford.
+His dad (Harry, Sr.) was into his 47th year as morning man (he was also general manager) at CJNB North Battleford.)

 Former news director Bob Richards was now operations manager.